margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When folding towels I appreciate those folding towels somewhere else.
 When walking on the urban streets of Richmond, I think of the urban streets in New York, Argentina, and Memphis.
 When walking into a restaurant, I think of walking into a restaurant somewhere else on a Monday.
+When wearing the Alt Spring Break I think of all the people who did ALt Spring Break and love in another country.
+When walking by the flowers I think of how someone else has observed them, loved them, appreciated them, and drawn them.

 It's all one.